Case Study · UX/UI Design

 What this project taught me about product design

-• Simplyfying navigation significantly improves user experience
+• Simplifying navigation significantly improves user experience

 • Clear visual hierarchy is essential in content-heavy interfaces